Greek bronze statue of the early 5th century

 The nomads who lived in the valleys of Luristan in antiquity were shepherds, horse-breeders, hunters and warriors.
 It is not known what they were called, for they have left no written sources, and suggestions that they might have been Kassites or Cimmerians must be rejected.
 They should perhaps be equated with the Ellipi, whose kingdom was overthrown by the Medes in ...

 County in Hunan Province, China, west of the city of Changsha.
 Several remarkable bronze vessels and bells of the late Shang Anyang phase (c.
 1300–c.
 1050

 In 1938 a bronze vessel of the fang zun (square wine vessel) type weighing 34.5 kg was found.
 The vessel is cast entirely within the tradition of the Anyang phase except for a ram protruding from each corner.
-The heads, necks, chests and forelegs of the rams are modelled with considerable attention to detail and realism, although they incorporate conventional surface decoration.
+The heads, necks, chests, and forelegs of the rams are modeled with considerable attention to detail and realism, although they incorporate conventional surface decoration.
 On the shoulder of the vessel, that is on the rams’ backs, horned dragons lie curled, while stylized birds adorn part of the rams’ bodies.
 (A similar Anyang-phase bronze ...

 Elizabeth B. Smith